eusdot/eusdot.github.io/_posts/2022-07-20-Was-ist-"New-Work"?-Mehr-als-nur-ein-Modebegriff?.md

 ---
 layout: post
-title: "Was ist "New Work?
+title: "Was ist "New Work"?
 Mehr als nur ein Modebegriff?"
 date: 2022-07-20
 excerpt: "In unterschiedlichen Kontexten bin ich in letzter Zeit über den Begriff „New Work“ bzw. „Future of Work“ gestolpert, in diesem Zusammenhang auch über „On the way to new work: Wenn Arbeit zu etwas wird, was Menschen stärkt“.
 Ein recht umfangreiches Werk, aber in seiner Gesamtheit absolut lesenswert."
 tags: [ContinuousLearning]